 The Paylab survey was based on real salary data provided by the users of our salary portals who wanted to compare their pay in a given job position.

-These findings are the result of the international Salary Satisfaction and Preferences Survey, which was conducted in November and December 2017 on a sample of 34,065 respondents with real salary in 10 European countries.
+These findings are the result of the international Salary Satisfaction and Preferences Survey, which was conducted through Paylab Data Research tool in November and December 2017 on a sample of 34,065 respondents with real salary in 10 European countries.
 The survey is part of the Paylab Compensation Monitor, which regularly monitors remuneration and labour market trends.

 About the survey